Jeklah/priceCheck/README.md

 This is a tool aimed to do away with hard to understand, easily breaking spreadsheets to work out the cost of building ships and possibly other things in the future.

-No knowledge of programming or Python is needed to run this tool.
-Only the requirements below.
+__No knowledge of programming or Python is needed to run this tool!__ Only the requirements below.
 As a FYI, if anyone is interested and/or doesn't know and for some context (may help understanding 'installing and running').
 Python is a programming language.
 Git is a source code management tool.
 Github is an unrelated site to upload git repositories to as backup and